Italy's new rugby coach is a New Zealander who makes his debut with the Azzurri against the All Blacks.

 All those attending the rugby games will be required to present a Green Pass or proof of a negative covid test carried out within the previous 48 hours.

-For ticket updates check the FIR website.
 Photo Corriere dello Sport